cagurley/louisville_crime_report/readme.md

 ## Background

-For anyone closely following local news in Louisville, Kentucky, it is well known that the number of homicides in the metro area has spiked in recent years.
+To anyone closely following local news in Louisville, Kentucky, it is well known that the number of homicides in the metro area has spiked in recent years.
 However, I wanted to know whether this represented a rate of increase substantially greater than that of other crime types and, moreover, if there were other, overlooked types of crimes that were increasing at approximately the same rate or greater.

 ## Methodology